 - Slide eggs and butter from cooking on top of rice bowl.
 With spatula or knife cut into eggs so yolk melts into rice.

 - Garnish copiously with chopped tomatoes.

 - Eat with a spoon.

-For the less spicy version, leave out red pepper, garlic, and ginger.
+For a less spicy version, leave out red pepper flakes, garlic, and ginger.
 Just eggs on rice.
 Very nice.